Seven Sons of National Defence: Universities

-Overview
+Views

 Three quarters of university graduates recruited by defense related state-owned enterprises in China come from the Seven Sons.
 The Seven Sons devote at least half of their research budgets to military products.

 According to the Hoover Institution, the Seven Sons "operate as prime pathways for harvesting US research and diverting it to military applications."

-The Seven Sons are all supervised by the Ministry of Industry and Information Technology.

-In 2020, the United States government banned graduate students from the Seven Sons from entering the United States.
+In 2020, the United States government banned students from the Seven Sons schools to study in graduate programs in the United States.